-Working closely with agencies in the U.S. and Canada, U.S. Army engineers officially opened the Alaska Highway as an overland military supply route that passed through the Yukon on its route from the prairies of British Columbia to the central Alaska.
+Working closely with agencies in the U.S. and Canada, U.S. Army engineers officially opened the present-day Alaska Highway as an overland military supply route passing through the Yukon on its route from the prairies of British Columbia to central Alaska.
 The roadway was more than 2,400 kilometres long and offered Canadians as well as Americans a new route for the transportation of goods on the Pacific coast.

 1967, 1992 STAMPS

-Issued as part of its Centennial definitive series of 1967-71.
-The stamp was printed by the Canadian Bank Note Co., and its depiction of Jackson’s painting was engraved by Allan Alexander Carswell.
+Issued as part of the Centennial definitive series of 1967-71, the stamp was printed by the Canadian Bank Note Co., and its depiction of Jackson’s painting was engraved by Allan Alexander Carswell.
 The stamp’s lettering was engraved by Gordon Mash.

 Twenty-five years later, on May 15, 1992, Canada Post issued a 42-cent stamp to commemorate the highway’s completion.